 Please don’t take that as, “Excellent – I can leave it forever!”

-Driving will be at your own risk.
+Driving will be at your own peril.

 How Long Can You Drive With Broken Motor Mounts?